aws-samples/genai-bedrock-fsxontap/README.md

 1. Navigate to Systems Manager Fleet Manager on your AWS console, locate the  _embedding_host_ instance, click the **Node actions** button and select **Start terminal session** to login to the _embedding_host_

 2. Mount and start the Embeddings Container.
 Navigate to FSx ONTAP on your AWS console and click on **Storage Virtual Machines** and obtain values for the SVM ID and File System ID parameters.
-Navigate to Amazon Elastic Container Registry on your AWS console and click on **Repositories** and obtain the value of the URI for the fsxnragembed image name
+Navigate to Amazon Elastic Container Registry on your AWS console and click on **Repositories** and obtain the value of the URI parameter for the fsxnragembed image name

 ```
 sudo mount -t nfs <SVM ID>.<File system ID>:/ragdb /tmp/db